foldda/snappable/README.md

 ## "Breadboard-Like" App-Building Operations

 A Foldda project (called a "solution") consists of a selection of components (called "handlers") that collectively follow a design and perform an application.
 Unlike the other modular software development framework, where software modules are virtually presented as icons in an IDE environment, Foldda components are packaged as file system folders, which can be physically arranged and connected in a plain Windows environment, using operations such as drag-and-drop.
 That is why building a Foldda app is more like a breadboard project except the outcome is a software application.
-This short video illustrates building and running an ETP pipeline with Foldda components.
+This [short video below](https://www.youtube.com/watch?v=l0DjAjVoESo) is a demo of building and running an ETP pipeline with Foldda components.

 [![Foldda Demo](https://img.youtube.com/vi/l0DjAjVoESo/0.jpg)](https://www.youtube.com/watch?v=l0DjAjVoESo)